eBookArchitects/Incrementor/README.markdown

 # Sublime Text 2 Plugin: The Incrementor

-Used instead of the normal search and replace when needing to use incremental numbers `\i` in your replace.
+A Sublime Text 2 Plugin that can generate a sequence of numbers using search and replace.

 Example (Before):